NASA-IMPACT/veda-backend/stac_api/runtime/README.md

 # veda.stac_api

-## Enabling Multi-tenant STAC Backend
+## Enabling Multitenant STAC Backend

 To enable a multi-tenant STAC backend with transaction support and authentication, the following must be set: